wisespira/wisespira/README.md

 Most of the work here is my testing of various technologies.
 Artemis is my current project that aims to create abstract art using machine learning.
 <h3>Other repositories to look at: </h3>

-• My legacy portfolio (irawatt.co.uk) - built-in Angular 2
+• My legacy portfolio (irawatt.co.uk) - built in Angular 2.

 • National Demand Forcasting Model - used multilinear regression alongside the National Grid ESO and scraped weather datasets.